Leverage Trading is your go-to source for trading the financial markets with leverage. Start learning and join our community of traders!

 Also read: How does leverage affect losses in trading?

-Examples of live situations
+Examples of live trades

 To further describe how the concept works I will use a couple of examples.
 In these examples, we are going to see how trading with leverage affects your potential profit and loss when the market moves up and down.